France violence: Is it safe to visit Paris and other cities right now? - KESQ

 How has transport been affected?

-Bus and tram services across the Île-de-France region, which includes Paris, were suspended on Thursday night and will be suspended again Friday night.
 In Clamart, one of the badly hit towns, a tram was set on fire.
+Several buses were torched in the Paris suburb of Aubervilliers.

-On Friday, some bus services remain disrupted in Paris but the Metro system was operating as normal.
+On Friday, some bus services were disrupted in Paris but the Metro system was operating as normal.

 The Nanterre-Préfecture train station was closed.

 In Lille, bus and tramways were shut down after 8 p.m. on Thursday.
-On Friday, services were more or less running normally, with some diversions in place.
+On Friday daytime, services were more or less running normally, with some diversions in place.

 In the southern city of Marseille, public transport was due to stop services at 7 p.m.